Toadstool-Stipe/SassCast/show_topics/readme.md

 Best practices for creating modulare mixins and creating smart defaults with silent placeholders

 ###Sass tools
-Lots of people are building Sass tools, let’s talk about frameworks and installed apps that are out there
+Lots of people are building Sass tools, let's talk about frameworks and installed apps that are out there

 ###Popular plugins and Compass extensions
-what’s out there and hot
+what's out there and hot